mblayman/mattlayman.com/content/blog/2019-04-18-completing-account-deactivation.md

 ---
-title: "Completing Account Deactivation on Building SaaS with Python and Django"
+title: "Completing Account Deactivation on Building SaaS"
 description: >-
   In the latest episode
   of Building SaaS with Python and Django,